Not all hostels are created equal.

 Now, this may not necessarily be a deal breaker for most, but having good Wi-Fi is a pretty big deal, especially if you’re like me and you’re working and traveling at the same time.
 Many hostels will have community computers that can be shared by all hostellers, but I need my laptop when working on business emails and writing my next article, so having good, fast and reliable Wi-Fi definitely factors into my decision when choosing a hostel.

-7. Find A Hostel With A Bar
+7. Find One With A Bar

 Of all the things I listed, a hostel without a bar is not the end of the world.
 However, it’s a great way to meet people and it’ll probably have much cheaper drinks than going out.
 Almost all the hostels I stayed at with bars have really fun activities, like beer bong or trivia night, that make it worthwhile to stay at (if you happen to be in La Paz, Bolivia, stay at Loki Backpackers La Paz!).